If you've ever looked at the ingredients of modern cleaning products, you'll probably find a scary list of toxic chemicals.

 No, citric acid isn’t stronger than vinegar.
 The acetic acid in vinegar is a lot more aggressive and corrosive when it comes in contact with certain surfaces.
 But, there are many types of mineral deposits that citric acid can better deal with.

 Yes, you can mix baking soda and citric acid, which is an effective combination for dealing with detergent deposits in appliances.
 The general recommendation is to aim for a 2:1 mix.

 Yes, you can mix borax and citric acid.
 Some folks believe this is one of the best combinations for cleaning toilets.

-If you want to take some extra steps towards protecting our environment, especially marine life, try citric acid to clean your home.
+If you want to take some extra steps towards protecting our environment, especially marine life, try using a citric acid cleaner in your home.

 It has been scientifically proven to kill germs and do so without any potential risk to you or your family.

-The refreshing smell is also far more natural than anything you’ll find in those chemical products you see at the store.
+The refreshing smell of citric acid powder is also far more natural than anything you'll find in those chemical products you see at the store.

 Check out any of the above-recommended products today and see for yourself how much cleaner your home will be at a fraction of the price of conventional cleaning products.

 December-14-2021Patriot Power Generator Review (2022): Worth Your Money?

 September-02-2020How to Build Your Own DIY Solar Generator?